oduameh/hydra/docs/docs/how-to/operating-hydra.md

 import TerminalWindow from '@site/src/components/TerminalWindow';
 ```

-This page provides guidance for Hydra users on troubleshooting issues when running their instances of `hydra-node` and participating in a Hydra Head.
+This page guides Hydra users on troubleshooting issues when running their instances of `hydra-node` and participating in a Hydra head.

-## Example Setup
+## Example setup

 We offer sample node configurations that will help you get started with hosting a Hydra node on virtual machines in the cloud.
 These configurations are available in the [`sample-node-config/` directory](https://github.com/input-output-hk/hydra/tree/master/sample-node-config/).

-### Google Cloud w/ Terraform
+### Google Cloud with Terraform

 This setup includes a [docker-compose.yaml](https://github.com/input-output-hk/hydra/blob/master/sample-node-config/gcp/docker-compose.yaml) file, which serves as a robust template for configuring `cardano-node` and `hydra-node` services.
 Additionally, various scripts are provided to assist with setting up your cluster.